mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 Hetzner provides a Container Storage Interface (CSI) for the block storage backend of Hetzner Cloud.
 If your application needs storage it makes sense to deploy the CSI plugin to easily consume block storage via Kubernetes StorageClass.

 The deployment is also available via Helm chart.
-You need to create a overrides values yaml to define the StorageClass and inject this configuration during the “helm upgrade” process:
+You need to create a overrides values yaml to define the StorageClass and inject this configuration during the `helm upgrade` process:

 ```bash
 $ cat << EOF > csi-values.yaml